 - A plan for additional staffing at Safelite is ready should the event require it.

 - Safelite will open the Rio Rancho, New Mexico and Chandler, Arizona operations early to create a buffer of capacity at 8:00 am to offset any potential surges in call volume.

 - Safelite has offered unlimited extra hours and overtime across all operations for Tuesday.

 Delays or updates for vehicles being secured for auction and resale

 9/3: Vehicles being requested for, or in resale disposal process - New logistics requests for securing vehicles for Resale/Disposal process will be delayed due to evacuations and storm preparations.
 We expect delays for vehicles currently in the Enterprise Fleet Management resale channels as well.

-For specific information in your area, please contact your Account Manager or Account Fleet Coordinator.
+For specific information in your area, please contact your Client Strategy Manager or Account Fleet Coordinator.
 We will provide additional information as soon as it becomes available.